 Israel and Lebanon agree to a 10-day ceasefire

-Despite the ceasefire, Israeli Prime Minister Benjamin Netanyahu said that Israel had not agreed to withdraw its forces from southern Lebanon, a key demand of Hezbollah.
+Despite the ceasefire, Prime Minister Benjamin Netanyahu said Israel hadn't agreed to withdraw its forces from southern Lebanon, a key demand of Hezbollah.

 Get more newsTrump Announces Israel Lebanon Ceasefire Hezbollah Rcna331999 - World News | NBC News Cloneon

-President Donald Trump on Thursday announced that the leaders of Israel and Lebanon had reached a ceasefire deal, which came as fighting raged between Israel and the Iran-backed militant group Hezbollah.
+President Donald Trump announced Thursday that the leaders of Israel and Lebanon had reached a ceasefire deal, which came as fighting raged between Israel and the Iran-backed militant group Hezbollah.

-In a post on Truth Social, Trump said Lebanese President Joseph Aoun and Israeli Prime Minister Benjamin Netanyahu "have agreed that in order to achieve PEACE between their Countries, they will formally begin a 10 Day CEASEFIRE at 5 P.M.
+Trump said on Truth Social that Lebanese President Joseph Aoun and Israeli Prime Minister Benjamin Netanyahu "have agreed that in order to achieve PEACE between their Countries, they will formally begin a 10 Day CEASEFIRE at 5 P.M.
 EST."

-Trump said that he had "directed Vice President JD Vance and Secretary of State Rubio" to work with the countries toward achieving "a Lasting PEACE," adding that he had invited Aoun and Netanyahu to take part in peace talks at the White House.
+Trump said he had directed Vice President JD Vance and Secretary of State Marco Rubio to work with the countries toward achieving "a Lasting PEACE," adding that he had invited Aoun and Netanyahu to take part in peace talks at the White House.

-Lebanese Prime Minister Nawaf Salam welcomed the ceasefire in a post on X, saying it had been a key objective for Lebanon in talks this week.
+Lebanese Prime Minister Nawaf Salam welcomed the ceasefire, saying on X that it had been a key objective for Lebanon in talks this week.

-In a video statement, Netanyahu confirmed he had agreed to a temporary ceasefire, but said that Israel had not agreed to withdraw from southern Lebanon, a key demand of Hezbollah, adding that the group must be dismantled.
+Netanyahu confirmed in a video statement that he had agreed to a temporary ceasefire but said Israel had not agreed to withdraw from southern Lebanon, a key demand of Hezbollah, adding that the group must be dismantled.

-"We are remaining in Lebanon in an expanded security zone," he said, adding that this was necessary due to the "danger of an invasion" and to prevent fire into Israel.
+"We are remaining in Lebanon in an expanded security zone," he said, adding that it was necessary because of the "danger of an invasion" and to prevent fire into Israel.

-It was unclear when or if those displaced from their homes in southern Lebanon by Israel's invasion would be allowed to return.
-The Lebanese Army warned people to avoid returning to southern villages and to avoid "approaching areas where Israeli occupation forces have advanced."
+It was unclear whether or when people displaced from their homes in southern Lebanon by Israel's invasion would be allowed to return.
+The Lebanese army warned people to avoid returning to southern villages and to avoid "approaching areas where Israeli occupation forces have advanced."

-A statement released by the State Department, which it says was agreed to by Lebanon and Israel, says that the initial 10-day period for the ceasefire "may be extended by mutual agreement between Lebanon and Israel if progress is demonstrated in the negotiations and as Lebanon effectively demonstrates its ability to assert its sovereignty."
+In a statement that it said Lebanon and Israel had agreed to, the State Department said the initial 10-day period for the ceasefire "may be extended by mutual agreement between Lebanon and Israel if progress is demonstrated in the negotiations and as Lebanon effectively demonstrates its ability to assert its sovereignty."

 Hezbollah, which is also a powerful political party in Lebanon, has not been part of the talks.
 A senior Hezbollah official told NBC News on Wednesday that “if Israel is fully committed to a complete cessation of hostilities ... then this matter would be subject to consideration by Hezbollah.”